OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/login-server-management.md

 - **Server Name**: Search could be done by name of server.
 - **Status**: Login servers could be filtered by the state **Active** or **Inactive**.
-- **Server Type**: Login Servers could be filtered on the basis of Server type, i.e. LDAP, SAML 2.0 or OpsHub Integration Manager.
+- **Server Type**: Login Servers could be filtered on the basis of Server type, i.e. LDAP, SAML 2.0 or <code class="expression">space.vars.SITENAME</code>.

 **Login Server view has the following information:**